Kristie Moore: Career

 She is a former Canadian and World Junior Champion.
 In 1996, playing second for Heather Nedohin (Godberson), she won both the 1996 Canadian Junior Curling Championships and the World Junior Curling Championships.

 In 1999, Moore teamed up again with Nedohin.
 In 2000, she won her first provincial championship.
-At the 2000 Scott Tournament of Hearts, the team finished with a 6-5 record.
+At the 2000 Scott Tournament of Hearts, the team finished with a 6–5 record.

 She took time off from curling from 2004 to 2006 before returning to the Nedohin team once again.
 She left the team in 2009 to play second for Renelle Bryden, which was her regular skip.
-She would team up with Renee Sonnenberg in 2010 playing second, until she left to form her own team at the end of the 2011-2012 season.
+She would team up with Renee Sonnenberg in 2010 playing second, until she left to form her own team at the end of the 2011–2012 season.

 Moore and her rink of Blaine de Jager, Michelle Dykstra and Amber Cheveldale won the 2013 Alberta Scotties Tournament of Hearts.
-The team represented Alberta at the 2013 Scotties Tournament of Hearts, and finished with a 1-10 record, in last place.
+The team represented Alberta at the 2013 Scotties Tournament of Hearts, and finished with a 1–10 record, in last place.

+She bounce around for the next few years and from 2015 to 2017, found herself playing for the Chantelle Eberle rink out of Saskatchewan, helping fill in for the team as they battled some injuries.

+At the end of the 2016–17 season ,she was picked up by Team Casey Scheidegger out of Lethbridge, Alberta.
+The team participated in the 2016 and 2021 Canadian Olympic Curling Trials.
+In 2018, they represent Alberta at the Scotties and, at the 2019 Scotties Tournament of Hearts, was one of the Wildcard teams beating out Team Kerri Einarson to get there.